dylkot/cNMF/README.md

 cNMF runs NMF multiple times and combines the results of each replicates to obtain a more robust consensus estimate.
 Since many replicates are run, typically for many choices of K, this can be much faster if replicates are run in parallel.

 This cNMF code is designed to be agnostic to the method of parallelization.
-It can easily be distributed over nodes of a compute cluster with a scheduler such as Sun Grid Engine or distributed over cores of a single machine using [GNU parallel](https://www.gnu.org/software/parallel/).
-The tutorial provides example commands that illustrate how cNMF could be submitted to multiple nodes on an UGER compute cluster or how it can be run in parallel on a VM using GNU parallel.
+It divides up all of the factorization replicates into a specified number of "workers" which could correspond to cores on a computer or nodes on a compute cluster.
+So for example, if you are running cNMF for 5 values of K (K= 1..5) and 100 iterations each, there would be 500 total jobs.
+Those jobs could be divided up amongst 100 workers that would each run 5 jobs, 500 workers that would each run 1 job, or 1 worker that would run all 500 jobs.

+You specify the total number of workers in the prepare command (step 1) with the --total-workers flag.
+Then, for step 2 you run all of the jobs for a specific worker using the --worker-index flag.
+Step 3 combines the results files that were output by all of the workers.
+The workers are indexed from 0 to (total-workers - 1).

+We provide example commands in the [simulated dataset tutorial](#analyze_simulated_example_data.ipynb) and the [PBMC dataset tutorial](#analyze_pbmc_example_data.ipynb) for distributing the tasks over multiple cores on a large machine with [GNU parallel](https://www.gnu.org/software/parallel/) as well as for distributing them to multiple nodes on an UGER compute cluster.
+By default the simulated tutorial does not use any parallelization while the PBMC dataset does.
+And the simulated dataset tutorial starts from a raw text file while the PBMC dataset starts from a matrix market file (such as the ones outputted by 10X) and creates a scanpy AnnData object.

 # Step by step guide